Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 ## Validation

-We will employ two tests:
+We will employ three tests:

-1. Regular goodness of fit (R²)
+1. Goodness of fit (R²)

 2. Cross-validation with the LOOCV method